Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-u2f/fips-mode.md

         {
             // If the return from GetData is true, then this is
             // YubiKey 4 FIPS series in FIPS mode.
+            // If the return is false, then the YubiKey is version 4
+            // FIPS series, but it is not in FIPS mode.
         }
         // Note that if the YubiKey is not version 4 FIPS series, the
         // VerifyFipsModeCommand is undefined.
 A call to VerifyFipsModeResponse.GetData